jimxlin/react-kanban/README.md

 # React-Kanban

 This is a simple kanban board SPA implemented with React.
+Demo [here](https://miljinx.github.io/react-kanban/).